xlladdins/xll/docs/Excel4MacrosA-D.md

 **CELL.PROTECTION**?(locked, hidden)

-Locked    corresponds to the Locked check box.
+Locked&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Locked check box.
 The default is TRUE.

-Hidden    corresponds to the Hidden check box.
+Hidden&nbsp;&nbsp;&nbsp;&nbsp;corresponds to the Hidden check box.
 The default is FALSE.

 **Remarks**